- Information economics (Applied microeconomic theory)

 Conventional wisdom suggests that competition in the modern digital environment is pushing media outlets towards the early release of less accurate information.
 We show that this is not necessarily the case.
 We argue that two opposing forces determine the resolution of the speed-accuracy tradeoff: preemption and reputation.
 More competitive environments may be more conducive to reputation building.
 Therefore, it is possible to have better reporting in a more (Internet-driven) competitive world.
 However, we show that the audience may be worse off due to another consequence of the Internet -- outlets' better initial information.
 Finally, we show how a source may exploit the speed-accuracy tradeoff to get ``unverified facts'' out to the audience quickly.

 Feedback on Ideas joint with Zeinab Aboutalebi (Job Market Paper 2)

-Employees are often assigned tasks comprising two distinct phases: in the first phase, ideas are generated; in the second phase, the best idea is implemented.
-Furthermore, it is common for supervisors to give feedback to their employees in this process.
+Employees are often assigned tasks comprising two distinct phases: In the first phase, ideas are generated; in the second phase, the best idea is implemented.
+Furthermore, it is common for supervisors to give feedback to their employees during this process.
 This paper studies the supervisor's problem.
 Supervisors face the following tradeoff: while honest feedback encourages employees to discard bad ideas, it can also be demotivating.
 We obtain three main results.
-First, the supervisor only gives honest feedback to high self-opinion agents.
-Second, receiving honest feedback leads high self-opinion agents to exert more effort.
+First, the supervisor only gives honest feedback to agents who believe in their ability to succeed.
+Second, receiving honest feedback leads such high self-opinion agents to exert more effort.
 Third, overconfidence is potentially welfare improving.